GatewaySpaceDevelopment/Gateway2KSP/README.md

 Recommended KSP version: **`1.12.5`**<br>
 Current pack version: **`v0.5`**<br>
 Release date: **`August 6th, 2024`**<br>
+> [!TIP]
-> Our mod pack is in constant evolution in order to fit the needs of our players and fix bugs.
+Our mod pack is in constant evolution in order to fit the needs of our players and fix bugs.
 Please make sure this is the **most up to date version** before installing!<br>

 Support & community Discord server: **https://discord.gg/8Ae6R2qJ86**